-1. Install EPEL repository Enter the following command to install directly (if you are not yet familiar with using a VPS, please first read
+Enter the following command to install directly (if you still don't know how to use VPS, please readthis article.)

 yum install epel-release